bahrus/p-et-alia/README.md

 "care-of" finds all matches, using querySelectorAll.

-p-d watches for DOM mutations, in case the set of matching downstream siblings changes.
+p-d watches for DOM mutations, in case the set of matching downstream siblings changes, and also caches things in memory for quicker updates.
 But the "care-of" attribute assumes (for now) that the DOM structure has "settled."
 This may be fine for static markup derived from a template.
+Also, it requeries for matching elements each time (since no mutation observers are watching for changes), and that may be costly (depending on how effective browsers are at caching repeated queries.)

-But if you are working with streaming / fluid html, and you want to apply recursive DOM monitoring (via mutationObserver) use...
+But if you are working with streaming / fluid html, and you want to apply recursive DOM monitoring (via mutationObserver), and benefit from direct reference updates, use...

 ### The Hard Way -  Recursive sibling drill-down with p-d-r -- Invitation Only

-So this is the hard way, but it is more thorough.
+So this is the hard way, but it is more thorough and more performant (I think).
 An extending component, "p-d-r" can be used ("pass down recursively").

 Permission to enter inside a node must be granted explicitly, using the p-d-if attribute on elements where drill-down is needed.
 The value of the attribute is used to test against the p-d element (hence you may want to specify some marker, like an ID, on the p-d-r element, which can be used to validate the invitation.)
 For most simple scenarios however, p-d-if=p-d-r should do the trick: